 Learning to truly relish time alone with myself makes me appreciate even more the time that I get to spend with others.
 While I was in Thailand this past fall, one of my dearest girlfriends was able to come to meet me and travel with me for a few weeks.
 It ended up being this magical experience and we had so much fun.
 We toured around to Chiang Rai taking in many sites: Wat Run Khun (White Temple), Wat Huay Pla Kung (Big Buddha), local cooking classes, street markets, and to Friends of Thai Daughters, a local non-profit that provides a home and education to at-risk girls which I first connected within 2018.
 We spent a lot of time with these girls, as that was the main reason we went to Chiang Rai.
 We traveled back to Bangkok together and when she left I had two days alone to reconnect to myself.

 Do you love traveling alone, or aspire to?
 What is your experience with loneliness?
 I’d love to hear your thoughts.
-Get in touch with me at firstname.lastname@example.org.
+Drop me a line.